luyadev/luya/docs/guide/ngrest-model.md

 }
 ```

-If collapsed is `true` then the form group is hidden when opening the form, otherwhise its open by default (which is default value when not provided).
+If collapsed is `true` then the form group is hidden when opening the form, otherwise it is open by default (which is default value when nothing else is provided).

 ## Angular Save/Update callback

-Sometimes you just want to trigger some javascript functions after the save/update process in the NgRest Model, therefore you can add config options with wrapped inside a javascript function which will be evaluated in triggered, please take care of javascript errors and eval injections when using this method!
+Sometimes you just want to trigger some javascript functions after the save/update process in the NgRest model, therefore you can add config options with wrapped inside a javascript function which will be evaluated in triggered, please take care of javascript errors and eval injections when using this method!

 ```php